Bruntsfield Links Edinburgh

 There are six pillars two at the west entrance to the meadows stand at either of Melville Drive.
 Both have Unicorns on the top of the pillars.
 A further two are at the east end of Melville Drive the road that separates the meadows from Bruntsfield Links, however there is a lion on the top of one of the pillars and a unicorn on the other.
 The final two pillars are similar to the first two both have unicorns on the top.
 They stand at the entrance to Middle Meadow Walk on Teviot Place next to the Old Medical School.

 Jaw Bone Walk stretches from the foot of Meadow Place at Marchmont to the junction of the paths intersection of Middle Meadow Walk on the north edge of the Meadows.
 The Jaw Bones where the path gets it's name stood across the path at the entrance to the meadows at Meadow place.
 The whale’s jawbone came from Shetland for the Zetland and Fair Isle Knitting Stand and was presented to the people of Edinburgh at the International Exhibition of 1886.
-(Pictured 2012)
+(Pictured 2012) No Longer in situ.

-The Prince Albert Sundial Meadows Edinburgh
+Prince Albert Sundial

 The great International Exhibition of Industry, Science and Art was held in the West Meadows during the summer of 1886.
 Edinburgh and its Meadows site were given worldwide recognition.
 In the West Meadows an important piece of sculpture commemorating the opening of the Exhibition is still present .The Prince Albert Sundial is an octagonal pillar with a bronze armillary sphere which acts as a sundial.
 At the top of the pillar are shields with the Coronet of Prince Albert, The Arms of the Marquis of Lothian, The cipher of the Lord Provost, The Edinburgh city Coat of Arms and the Scottish Coat of Arms.